PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 **ii.**	As a frequent user, I want to use the external links on the website to check if there are any newly added posts/updates about Elliot Alderson’s work or *Mr. Robot* on social media and other fansites.

 a.
-This will never change: the social media links on the footer will allow any user to do just so at all times.
+This will never change: the social media links on the footer will allow any user to do this at all times.

-Further Testing
+### **Further Testing**

-•	The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+•	The website was tested on the Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers (on Safari only by my mentor - he confirmed it was fully responsive and functional).
+It was not tested on Internet Explorer as it's no longer supported.

-•	The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+•	The website was viewed on a variety of devices such as large laptops, medium/smaller laptops, tablets, phablets, larger mobile phones and medium/smaller mobile phones.

-•	A large amount of testing was done to ensure that all pages were linking correctly.
+•	A large amount of testing was done to ensure that all section links on the navbar were linking correctly.
+The same was done for all the external links on the website, including the social media icons on the footer bar.
+All JavaScript functionality (the mouseover/mouseout events for the main images on light mode, the dark mode toggle switch, the contact form confirmation email and the password-cracking test) was also tested on all possible devices.

-•	Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+•	Friends, family members and *Mr. Robot* fans were asked to review the site and documentation to point out any bugs and/or user experience issues.

 Known Bugs
 •	On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page. o	A white gap can be seen to the right of the footer and navigation bar as a result.